FedML-AI/doc.fedml.ai/docs/deploy/cli.md

   package  Pakcage a local or remote model card.
 ```

-A specific cli list and explanation can be found at [TensorOpera model cli](../open-source/cli/fedml-model.md).
+A specific cli list and explanation can be found at [ChainOpera model cli](../open-source/cli/fedml-model.md).